awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

    git push
    ```

-1. On your project dashboard, view the changes in progress\.
+1. On the **Repository** page, view the changes in progress\.
 You should see that the commit history for the repository is updated with your commit, including the commit message\.
-You can also see the pipeline pick up your change to the repository and start building and deploying it\.
-After your web application is deployed, you can use the links you added to the project information tile to view your change\.
+In the **Pipeline** page, you can see the pipeline pick up your change to the repository and start building and deploying it\.
+After your web application is deployed, you can choose **View application** to view your change\.
 **Note**
 If **Failed** is displayed for any of the pipeline stages, see the following for troubleshooting help:
 For the **Source** stage, see [Troubleshooting AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/troubleshooting.html) in the *AWS CodeCommit User Guide*\.